Jungyoonlim/unfold/README.md

 # rothko
-ai and art, man and machine, tragedy and ecstasy
+Artificial Intelligence and Art, Man and Machine, Tragedy and Ecstasy

-ai x art :)
-ai design studio
+AI Design Studio